danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-30-enabling-drag-reordering-in-swiftui-lazy-grids-and-stacks.md

 }
 ```

-In the code above, we use a plain `ForEach` to iterate over the items, then render a `contentView` for each item, with an `onDrag` modifier applied to let us drag the items.
+In this code, we use a plain `ForEach` to iterate over the items, then render a `contentView` for each item, with an `onDrag` modifier applied to let us drag the items.

 The drag modifier differs a bit depending on if we want to use a custom preview or not.
 We thus perform an if check and render the same content view with two different modifiers.

-As you can see in the `contentView` builder, we change the `opacity` when the item becomes active.
+In the `contentView` builder, we change the `opacity` when an item is active.
 We also apply an `onDrop` modifier with a custom delegate that looks like this:

 ```swift
 struct ReorderableDragRelocateDelegate<Item: Reorderable>: DropDelegate {